The theory of multiple intelligences was proposed

 approaches suggested by the theory.

-The multiple intelligences Gardner has articulated eight The theory's eight currently
+Gardner has articulated eight

 basic types of intelligence to date, without claiming that this is a complete